Animal Welfare

 Who do I contact to make an animal welfare complaint?

-To report a complaint about livestock or exotic pets:
+To report a complaint about livestock:

 Will my name be shared with the person I am filing the complaint against?